The Medical Center Library & Archives staff are working remotely and building access is restricted.

 Can I make a reservation for Conference Room 212C?

-At this time, we are not taking any reservations for conference rooms.
+At this time, we are not accepting any reservations for conference rooms.
+To promote social distancing, Duke is encouraging all faculty, staff, and students to meet via Webex or Zoom.

 Can I get a print book?

 The print books and the Reading Room are unavailable at this time.
-If you need an item, please email firstname.lastname@example.org to make a request and we will work with you on available options.
+If you need a book, please use our Library Takeout Service.

 How can I return a book I have borrowed?